Dirac231/EXP101/LINUX/LESSON_1/README.md

 \
 When you compile a code, you can choose the target "architecture" to be 32-bit or 64-bit.
 We will work always with 64-bit, the architecture decides two things:
 - The RAM memory map.
-- The CPU registers and their size.
+- The CPU registers, their size, and the assembly language used to manipulate them.

 The RAM is the actual piece of hardware where a process data is stored in 0s and 1s.
 After a binary gets executed, a "memory map" of the RAM is generated (also called "virtual address space").
 For 64-bit, it consists of all hex strings from `0x0000000000000000` to `0xFFFFFFFFFFFFFFFF` called "pointers".
 To each of these pointers corresponds a value stored in the physical RAM, and the CPU uses this "map" to read/write data from the RAM.\
 \